 Note: All upgrades should be no more than two major versions behind what you are currently upgrading to.
 For example, in order to upgrade to Ansible Tower 3.7.x, you must first be on version 3.5.x; i.e., there is no direct upgrade path from version 3.4.x or earlier.
 Refer to the recommended upgrade path article on the Red Hat customer portal.

-In order to run Ansible Tower 3.7, you must also have Ansible 2.8 or later installed.
+In order to run Ansible Tower 3.8, you must also have Ansible 2.9.

 2.1 Upgrade Planning